 That entrance occurred during his sophomore year at the esteemed New York City science high school, the Bronx High School of Science.
 His aunt, a business attorney at the time, noticed his budding computer talents and believed them to be valuable to her legal practice.
 As a result, Mr. Nadelson began giving her weekly computer lessons on popular software programs such as Microsoft Word, ACT!, and TimeSlips.

 She would be the first of many clients to come.
 Mr. Nadelson quickly earned a reputation as a highly skilled computer teacher who could adapt his teaching style to the ability level of each student, while charging a much lower price than his competitors.
 As a result, his business spread rapidly via word-of-mouth recommendations.
 His growing experience and computer knowledge also allowed him to expand his array of services.
-By the time he graduated high school, he had already designed one website (http://www.cancerandnutrition.net); was a consultant for the designer of another (http://www.wedelivervideos.com); and was a web designer and consultant for the League of Women Voters of New York City, helping them overcome crucial challenges such as the infamous “Y2K” bug.
+By the time he graduated high school, he had already designed several websites and served as a consultant for the creator of We Deliver Videos – a local movie rental delivery service.
+He also was a web designer and consultant for the League of Women Voters of New York City, helping them overcome crucial IT challenges such as the infamous “Y2K” bug.
 During his sophomore year of college, Matthew Nadelson founded Custom Computer Consulting, aptly named for his vision of providing custom-tailored technology solutions.

 As the company grew, it began to to distinguish itself not only for the excellent quality of its services, but also for the reassuring and simple way in which those services were delivered.
 As a result, it soon outgrew its old name.
 In July 2006, the company officially became Computer Camaraderie.
 The new name best represents the company’s spirit of collaboration and commitment to client satisfaction.
 Today, Computer Camaraderie Corp. is a team of talented people who are dedicated to helping Matthew carry out his vision: to continue to solve his clients’ greatest technology challenges without ever forgetting his humble beginnings.